 - Select Disabled from the drop-down menu for the Enable download bubble option.

 - Relaunch the browser when prompted, and you are done.

 From now on, when you download a flag, Chrome will use the classic download panel at the screen bottom.
 Clicking on the file name will open it in an associated app.
 Nothing will change to the functionality of the browser.

-However, keep in mind that Chrome developers may remove the flag at any forthcoming version of the app.
+Sadly, Chrome developers have removed the flag in recent versions of the app.
 They keep such flags to make feature changes less painful for users, and give them more time to get use to the new UI.

-If you find that the above mentioned method doesn't work any longer for you, don't hesitate to share your Chrome version.
+If you find that the above mentioned methods doesn't work any longer for you, don't hesitate to share your Chrome version.
 I'll update the tutorial to include an alternative solution (if available).

 The download bubble is not the only user interface change Chrome has recently received.
 To match the style of Windows 11, the browser supports the Mica effect for the titlebar.
 Also, a new reader mode is in the works that allows viewing the regular website in a tab and its simplified version in the sidebar.

 Winaero greatly relies on your support.
 You can help the site keep bringing you interesting and useful content and software by using these options: